p00temkin/arctang/README.md

-   --arcstandard			ARC standard to use for minting: ARC3, ARC19 or ARC69 --asset_name			Name of asset to be minted (can be excluded if metadata has name properties) --unit_name			Unit name of asset to be minted (can be exluded if metadata has name properties)
+   --arcstandard			ARC standard to use for minting: ARC3, ARC19 or ARC69 --asset_name			Name of asset to be minted (can be excluded if metadata has name properties) --unit_name			Unit name of asset to be minted (can be exluded if metadata has name properties) --manager			The new manager address to be set with RECONFIG action --reserve			The new reserve address to be set with RECONFIG action --freeze				The new freeze address to be set with RECONFIG action --clawback			The new clawback address to be set with RECONFIG action --clearmanager		The new manager address to be set with RECONFIG action --clearreserve		The new reserve address to be set with RECONFIG action --clearfreeze		The new freeze address to be set with RECONFIG action --clearclawback		The new clawback address to be set with RECONFIG action --force_immutable	Force the specified ASA to be fully immutable
    ```

+### Next steps
+- Code cleanup and unit tests
+- Add more granular feature flags and control
+- Handle IPFS uploads during ARC minting
+- Add support for ARC3 'extra_metadata
+- Check nr of reconfigs for ARC69 as part of ARC asset rating
+- Include nr of pins on IPFS in ARC asset rating
+- Add metadata update action

+### Closing thoughts, future projects

+- Since the ARC standards are new and allow for mutablility it seems most creators enable this functionality.
+This is very different from Ethereum and overall tells the user 'this NFT isnt really yours'.
+If the NFT manager wallet is compromised the entire collection can be destroyed with a single acfg command.
+Would be interesting to change this creator mindset and endorse immutability for top collections.
+Perhaps introduce a gamification aspect which transforms the NFT to an immutable state after some achievement.
+This would embrace the differences to Ethereum but still respect the ethos of immutable blockchains.
+- On Algorand the NFT ARC standards seems to be lacking the concept of 'collection' or 'club', ie the 'smart contract clubhouse' when compared to Ethereum.
+Would be interesting to explore various paths to enable the same vibe on Algorand.

 ### Additional useful options/resources